NixOS/nix/doc/manual/src/release-notes/rl-next.md

 # Release 2.5 (2021-XX-XX)

+* The garbage collector no longer blocks new builds, so the message `waiting for the big garbage collector lock...` is a thing of the past.

 * Binary cache stores now have a setting `compression-level`.

 * `nix develop` now has a flag `--unpack` to run `unpackPhase`.